 - An overall average of 40% or above, subject to a progression review meeting with relevant academic staff.

-If you don't meet the above criteria but achieve an overall result of at least 40% you will receive a Certificate in Arts and Humanities.
+If you don't meet the above criteria but achieve an overall result of at least 40% you will receive a Certificate in Arts and Social Sciences.

 What can I study afterwards?

-You'll find a list of the main subject areas covered on the Faculty's undergraduate courses page.
+You can progress from the Foundation in Arts and Social Sciences to a degree in the Faculty of Arts or in the Faculty of Social Sciences (except those in the School of Economics, Finance and Management).
+You'll find a list of the main subject areas covered on the undergraduate pages of these departments.
+They can be found here: Arts, Humanities, Modern Languages, Education, Policy Studies, Sociology, Politics and International Studies, Law School, Geographical Sciences.
 You may be able to combine two or more subjects – for example Drama and English, Philosophy and Theology, or Czech and French – and details are available on the individual subject pages.

-While on the Foundation in Arts and Humanities, you can also apply via UCAS to other universities and to degree programmes in other Faculties at Bristol.
+While on the Foundation in Arts and Social Sciences, you can also apply via UCAS to other universities and to degree programmes in other Faculties at Bristol.
 A number of students completing the Foundation have been accepted onto degrees in other subjects and at a range of other institutions.

 Can I study for a degree part-time?

-Yes, you should be able to study most of the degree courses offered in the Faculty of Arts part time, but check the individual degrees.
+Yes, you should be able to study most of the degree courses offered in the Faculty of Arts and the Faculty of Social Sciences and Law part time, but check the individual degrees at the links above.